MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 ## Run a full data refresh to data stored in Delta format

 A full refresh takes all the data from a table in Delta format and reloads it from the Delta table version zero (0).
-A full refresh takes longer than an incremental refresh.
+Perform a full refresh on a table if the schema has changed (columns added or removed) or if you added rows from dates earlier than the last incremental refresh.

 1. Go to **Data** > **Data sources**.